philpatt/Connect-4/README.md

 Connect 4 !

 # Technical Requirements
+Game is playable
+Game is 2-player (or AI)
+Game is winnable
+Winner is displayed
+Has directions - how to play
+Appropriate Use of GitHub
+Deployed on Github Pages
+Long files appropriately split up
+Appropriate use of functions
+DRY Code
+Draw detected (if applicable)

 # Technologies Used
+jquery - animations
+google fonts

 # Approach Taken
+begin making a connect 4 game board

 # Issues
 Learning jquery
+win detection took almost 3 days create "falldown" effect similar to actual gameplay (start at bottom row)

 # Fun Stuff
 Styling